VampToshikazu/VampToshikazu/README.md

 - dont be afraid to talk to me or ask to sit together i dont bite :3
 - **do not copy or take inspo of my skins.**
 - do not hide/cuddle/rp w/ me unless were close.
-- i will hide you if you talk shit/annoy me or my friends. get a life dude
+- i will hide you anyone who makes me uncomfortable
 - being covered/kissed/sneezed on will always
 make me move away if i dont know u, it annoys me/makes me uncomfortable.